CarVac/3dPrintingGuide/Electronics/BedProbes.md

 However, since the dock must be located off the bed, dockable probes require extra travel beyond the printable area in order to function.

+Additionally, the microswitches used for these can wear out over time, resulting in inconsistent measurements.

 ## Inductive probes

 Inductive probes are on/off sensors that detect whether ferrous metal (in the case of printers, steel build plates) and only ferrous metal is within a certain distance of the end of the sensor.